nodef/extra-gamma.cmd/README.md

 # ogamma

-Set Gamma ramp for Display Device from Windows Console.
+Get or set Gamma ramp for Display Device from Windows Console.

 ## usage